How to Overcome Food Addiction?

 #3 Determine The Underlying Causes Of Your Food Addiction

-It is not enough to stop the addictive eating: you also need to explore what that underlying cause might be.
+It is not enough to stop addictive eating: you also need to explore what the underlying cause might be.
 That gives you a much better chance of long-term recovery.
-It is the equivalent of taking Tylenols every day to get rid of headaches, or finding out what is causing those headaches so you can make them stop.
+It is the equivalent of taking Tylenol every day to get rid of headaches or finding out what is causing those headaches so you can make them stop.

 Food addiction treatment programs are designed to help you with this kind of discovery.
 As you figure out what the root causes of your food addiction are, you can learn the strategies you need to deal with those issues in a healthier way.